Eaternity/eaternity-website/_posts/foodprint/0000-01-01-vita-score.md

   <div class="row push-bottom">
     <div class="col-sm-7">
       <p>What we eat has a tremendous impact on our health and well-being and bad dietary habits are a leading driver of death and disability worldwide.
-The Vita Score supports the goal of staying healthy by promoting a diet that minimizes food related disease risk such as cardiovascular disorders, diabetes and cancer.</p>
+The Health Score supports the goal of staying healthy by promoting a diet that minimizes food related disease risk such as cardiovascular disorders, diabetes and cancer.</p>
     </div>
   </div>